 So you’ve built an AdTech platform that can place and serve up ads for your clients.
 Great!
 The next thing a client will want to know is “Are my campaigns performing?”
 To answer this question, it’s super important to know what metrics you should be surfacing for your clients.

-To get you started, here are six key metrics used by leading advertising providers such as Facebook and Google:
+To get you started, here are six key metrics for technology companies used by leading advertising providers such as Facebook and Google use:

 - Impressions: the number of people who have seen an ad, with a breakdown between Unique Impressions and Total Impressions.